Changes to our reporting in 2026

 What’s changed and why

-Time‑based measures are more consistent, and work better for reporting at different levels, such as individual sites, monthly periods, or full years.
-They have also been suggested as a possible improvement in client feedback.
+Time‑based measures work better for reporting at different levels, such as individual sites, monthly periods, or full years, and have been suggested as a possible improvement in client feedback.
 We have therefore updated how we report jobs and training outcomes.

 How we report these measures now

-• ‘Volunteers trained’ is now reported as weeks of training.
+• ‘Volunteers trained’ has been replaced with weeks of training.

-• ‘Jobs created’ is now reported as weeks of paid work.
+• ‘Jobs created’ has been replaced with weeks of paid work.

 On client reports, these figures continue to be based on national average social outcomes per tonne collected.
 We now use a rolling 12‑month average rather than a fixed annual average, which makes the figures more responsive to change.
-All Social and Environmental Impact Reports now use these updated measures, including reports for previous periods, which have been updated to the new template.
+All Social and Environmental Impact Reports now use these updated measures, including reports for previous periods, which will be produced using the new template from now on.

 We will continue to review and improve our reporting so that it remains robust and transparent.
 If you have any questions or feedback about these changes, please contact us.